Josh Smith Preview, Player Props: Rangers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is No. 1 in MLB with a collective 9.5 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings put together by the Blue Jays pitching staff ranks second in the league.

-- The Blue Jays' 3.71 team ERA ranks first among all MLB pitching staffs.
+- The Blue Jays have a 3.76 team ERA that ranks first across all MLB pitching staffs.

-- Blue Jays pitchers combine to give up 173 total home runs at a rate of 1.2 per game (to rank 16th in the league).
+- Blue Jays pitchers combine to surrender 175 total home runs at a clip of 1.2 per game (to rank 16th in the league).

+- Ryu (3-2) gets the starting nod for the Blue Jays in his eighth start of the season.
+He's put together a 2.65 ERA in 34 2/3 innings pitched, with 28 strikeouts.

-- The righty's most recent time out was on Wednesday against the Oakland Athletics, when he threw eight innings, surrendering one earned run while giving up seven hits.
+- His most recent time out was on Wednesday against the Oakland Athletics, when the left-hander tossed five innings, surrendering two earned runs while giving up five hits.

+- The 36-year-old has an ERA of 2.65, with 7.4 strikeouts per nine innings, in seven games this season.
+Opponents are hitting .219 against him.

 © 2023 Data Skrive.
 All rights reserved.